Embassy of the Philippines, Berlin: Staff and activities

-The Philippine Embassy in Berlin is currently headed by Ambassador Irene Susan B. Natividad, who was appointed to the position by President Bongbong Marcos on November 22, 2022.
-Prior to becoming Ambassador, Natividad, a career diplomat, served as chargée d'affaires at the Philippine Embassy in Vienna, and before that served as Consul General at the Philippine Consulate General in Milan.
-Her appointment was confirmed by the Commission on Appointments on December 14, 2022, and she presented her credentials to German President Frank-Walter Steinmeier on May 16, 2023.
+The Philippine Embassy in Berlin is currently headed by Ambassador Maria Teresa T. Almojuela, who was appointed to the position by President Bongbong Marcos on June 2, 2025.
+Prior to her appointment as ambassador, Almojuela, a career diplomat, served as the DFA's Assistant Secretary for the United Nations and International Organizations, and before that served as deputy permanent representative of the Permanent Mission of the Philippines to the United Nations in Geneva.
+Her appointment was confirmed by the Commission on Appointments on June 4, 2025, and she presented her credentials to German President Frank-Walter Steinmeier on March 6, 2026.

 Notable diplomats who have been deployed to the embassy include Foreign Affairs Secretary Delia Albert, who first served as the mission's second-in-command in the 1980s while it was still headquartered in Bonn, and Domingo Lucenario Jr., who worked at the embassy as a consul in the early 1990s.
 Planning for a permanent chancery in Berlin also began during Albert's ambassadorship from 2005 to 2010.

 Many of the embassy's activities center around fostering and deepening economic and cultural relations between the Philippines and Germany.
 These include encouraging German businesses to invest in the Philippines, supporting Philippine produce exports to Germany, fostering cultural exchanges and encouraging the study of Filipino language and culture in German universities, launching a "living library" for exchanging stories and perspectives between Germans and Filipinos, and hosting seminars and lectures on Filipino culture, including a seminar on halo-halo and Filipino cuisine more generally, and a virtual baybayin class.
 In addition to these initiatives, the embassy is also responsible for ensuring the welfare of the large community of Filipinos in Germany, which it facilitates through the consulate in Frankfurt and honorary consulates in Munich, Stuttgart and Essen, as well as through conducting consular outreach activities in various parts of the country.

 In 2008, the embassy's website was recognized as one of the best German-language websites by search engine erfolgreich-suchen.de, an honor which it also received the previous year.